What is an “Accident”

 Accidents are not “unpreventable.”
 They are un-prevented.

-Therefore, I will continue to use the word accident knowing that we can do something about accidents.
+Therefore, I will continue to use the word accident, knowing we can do something about accidents.
 Either proactively (before they happen to prevent them) or reactively (after they happen to prevent them from happening again).

-After all, that’s what TapRooT® is all about – proactively or reactively preventing accidents.
+After all, that’s what TapRooT® Root Cause Analysis is all about – proactively or reactively preventing accidents.